-565 Terrariums
+565 Terrariums (container should be clear, enclosing the entire plant display, with or without a lid; all plants need to be actively growing)

-- 566 Dish gardens (desert or tropical)
+566 Dish gardens (desert or tropical) (container should be shallow, with container not exceeding 6 inches tall from base)

-- 567 Vegetable container gardens (grown in container not dug out of the garden)
+567 Vegetable container gardens (grown in container - not dug out of the garden)

-- 568 Annual container gardens (non-vegetable)
+568 Annual container gardens (non-vegetable)

-- 569 House plants
+569 House plants

-- 570 Hanging baskets
+570 Hanging baskets

-- 571 Herb Container Garden
+571 Herb container garden (labels are not required)

-- 572 Window Box Display
+572 Window box display

-- 573 Upcycle Container Garden (Previously used container recycled, example, wood pallet garden)
+573 Upcycle container garden (previously used container recycled, example, wood pallet garden)

-Garden and/or Orchard Displays

-574 The exhibitor may exhibit as many different fruits and/or vegetables from their garden as desired (minimum of five types).
-Any size or type of produce may be displayed in the 2'x3' area provided for each exhibit.
+574 Garden and/or Orchard Displays: The exhibitor may exhibit as many different fruits and/or vegetables from their garden as desired (minimum of five types).
+Any size or type of produce may be displayed in the 2 foot x 3 foot area provided for each exhibit.
 The exhibit must be in a display container (box or basket) which can be easily moved.
 Vegetables will not be returned to exhibitor.
 They will be judged as follows:

-Quality of Produce 40%
+Quality of produce 40%

-Attractiveness of Container 30%
+Attractiveness of container 30%

-Uniformity and true-to-type ness 10%
+Uniformity and true-to-typeness 10%

 Number of different types 15%

 Labeling 5%

-4-H'ers may also exhibit plates of vegetables.
+Vegetable Displays: 4-Hers may also exhibit plates of vegetables.
 A white paper plate for vegetables must be supplied by the exhibitor.
 These vegetables will not be returned to the exhibitor.
 Classes of vegetables will be limited to:

-- 575 Tomato, cherry (5 per plate) Must be ripe (red or yellow color only) type
+575 Tomato, cherry (5 per plate) Must be ripe (red or yellow color only) type

-- 576 Tomato, beef steak (5 per plate)
+576 Tomato, beef steak (5 per plate)

-- 577 Tomato, heirloom (5 per plate)
+577 Tomato, heirloom (5 per plate)

-- 578 Peppers, hot (5 per plate)
+578 Peppers, hot (5 per plate)

-- 579 Peppers, bell (5 per plate)
+579 Peppers, bell (5 per plate)

-- 580 Peppers, sweet (5 per plate)
+580 Peppers, sweet (5 per plate)

-- 581 Cucumbers, slicing (5 per plate)
+581 Cucumbers, slicing (5 per plate)

-- 582 Cucumbers, pickling (5 per plate)
+582 Cucumbers, pickling (5 per plate)

-- 583 Beans, snap or lima (12 per plate)
+583 Beans, snap or lima (12 per plate)

-- 584 Corn, sweet (in the husk with silks) (5 ears per plate)
+584 Corn, sweet (in the husk with silks) (5 ears per plate)

-- 585 Cantaloupe (1 whole)
+585 Cantaloupe (1 whole)

+Agriculture and Natural Resources

+Family and Consumer Sciences 4-H Youth Development Community and Economic Development

+Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, exteran status, physical or mental disability or reprisal or retaliation for prior civil rights activity.
+Reasonable accommodation of disability may be available with prior notice.
+Program information may be made available in languages other than English.
+University of Kentucky, Kentucky State University, U.S. Department of Agriculture, and Kentucky Counties, Cooperating.
-- 586 Squash, summer (3 per plate)

-- 587 Eggplant (3 per plate)

-- 588 Potato (5 per plate)
+586 Squash, summer (3 per plate) 587 Eggplant (3 per plate) 588 Potato (5 per plate)